antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 * ``U32 duration``

-  * it monitor the hardware temp in every given duration.
+  * it monitor the hardware temperature in every given duration.

 * ``U8 lower_threshold``

-  * value of lower threshold, will recieve callback if temp goes below this value.
+  * value of lower threshold, will recieve callback if temperature goes below this value.

 * ``U8 upper_threshold``

-  * value of upper threshold, will recieve callback if temp goes above this value.
+  * value of upper threshold, will recieve callback if temperature goes above this value.

 Expected periodic callback from AC: ``SesThrmlNtf``